Gordon backs Halkett to 'step up'

 "It's very daunting, especially when KT rolled it through his legs after 30 seconds," goalkeeper Gordon said.

 "That wasn't the introduction he was looking for but he's been excellent.
-He's certainly done well in the training to put himself in the manager's thoughts.
+He's certainly done well in training to put himself in the manager's thoughts.

 "Hopefully he gets the cap that his performances for Hearts have deserved so far.

-"Very pleased for him.
+"I'm very pleased for him.
 He's had a great season, been great to play alongside.
-He's really developing as a top quality centre-back.
+He's really developing as a top-quality centre-back.
 His consistently levels have been outstanding.
 He's maturing all the time.

 "He's been a real leader in the backline at Hearts.
 Hopefully he can make that step up."

-'Day by day situation' with absent duo
+'Day-by-day situation' with absent duo

 National captain and Liverpool left-back Robertson has Covid, while QPR striker Dykes is struggling with an injury.
-Scott McKenna and David Marshall withdrew with the squad on Monday, which prompted Halkett and Zander Clark's call-ups.
+Scott McKenna and David Marshall withdrew from the squad on Monday, which prompted Halkett and Zander Clark's call-ups.

 "There is hope that they will be back involved at some point," said assistant coach Steven Naismith.
 "When that is will be determined by the clubs and the protocols that are in place but there is hope that they will join the squad at some point.